SoorajModi/ChicagoManualOfStyle/README.md

 # ChicagoManualOfStyle

-This is an application to create citations in Chicago Manual of Style (CMoS): www.chicagomanualofstyle.org.
+This is an application to create citations in Chicago Manual of Style (CMoS) 17th ed. in Note-Bibliography style: www.chicagomanualofstyle.org.

+## Features

+- Will create note and bibliography citations for the following source types

+    - Books / Electronic Books
+    - Journal / Electronic Journals
+    - Lectures
+    - Webpages

 ## How to Run